rockneurotiko/ex_gram/guides/getting-started.md

 **DO NOT** hardcode any token in any configuration file or source code.
 It's the most common reason people publish secret tokens by mistake.

-The easiest way to avoid this it's to have a `config/runtime.exs`
+The easiest way to avoid this is to have a `config/runtime.exs`

 ```elixir
 # config/runtime.exs